bol-edu/quantum-inspired_trading/README.md

 EXTREME TRADING SOLUTION: Accelerated Quantum-Inspired Algorithm on Accelerated Algorithmic Trading (AAT) Framework

 ## 1-1 Project Abstraction
 Quantum-Inspired Algorithm has been used to optimize combinatorial problems in place of Universal Quantum Computation.
 We design and implemented two Quantum-Inspired  Trading Strategies for currency arbitrage, Simulated Bifurcation Machine (SBM), and Simulated Quantum Annealing (SQA).
-Both are implemented and validated on Xilinx Algorithmic Trading (AAT) framework.
+Both are implemented with High-Level Synthesis (HLS) and validated on Xilinx Algorithmic Trading (AAT) framework.
 This is a fully-featured open-source reference design for trading applications.

 ## 1-2 Data Generation and Decoding
 The test toolkit provides SBM/SQA data generation and decoding, which can be used to generate PCAP test files and decode OrderEntry results.